aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/brownianflucpot/main.md

 Where the dot notation is used to denote a derivative with respect to the relevant variable.
 Rewriting this, we get

 $$ \frac{\dot{T}}{T} = D \frac{\ddot{X}}{X}$$ (16)

+Both sides of this equation are dependent on two different vaiarb